The Dalmatian Isopod Species Guide: Spot the Difference!

 At almost 2cm fully grown, these critters can get pretty big.

-๐Ÿ‘‰ Learn more about Dairy Cow Isopods.
+๐Ÿ‘‰ Shop Dairy Cow Isopods.

-3 | Japanese Magic Potion Isopod (Armadillidium vulgare)
+4 | Japanese Magic Potion Isopod (Armadillidium vulgare)

-The Japanese Magic Potion Isopod has an interesting approach to the dalmatian gene.
+The Japanese Magic Potion Isopod has an interesting approach to the Dalmatian gene.

 As it only affects dark pigments, some of the dark elements of the carapace have been stripped to a creamy translucent white.
 Leaving behind dark spots and some characteristic acid-yellow splashes.